garrigoose/cooksBook/readme.md

 The MVP consists of a full CRUD application capable of displaying recipe data, taking in data from a form and saving to a database, selecting recipes from the database individually, and editting and deleting them.

+This MVP was expanded upon with a second model for users.
+This model's availability allows for session object control.
+State is used to set user authorization to modify the database.

 This data manipulation is implemented in a modal-focused design.
 Instead of a layout rendering pages, the DOM is used to swap visual information.

 ## Usability